alkitony/theColorGame/README.md

 ## Background

-**Date:**   10/14/201
+**Author:** Tony Lanera

 **Description:**

 Win the game by guessing the RGB color number.
+A person can choose an easy or hard level.
+The easy level provides three colors, while hard level provides six colors to choose.
-A person has 3 (Easy) to 6 Hard) choices depending on skill level.
-The all colors and position of the correct color are random.
+All colors and the position of the colors are generated randomly.
-Even I do not know the next colors and where the correct color appear
+The location of the correct color on the grid is also randomly placed.

 **Purpose:**

-This is the first site developed utilizing HTML, CSS and Javascript.
+This is the first site developed utilizing HTML, CSS and JavaScript.
 The goal of this exercise is to gain understanding and practice using the DOM and Javascript.
-The HTML and CSS is not complexed

-## Coding Highlights
+**Highlights:**

-1. This is my first javascript built from scratch.
+This is my first website built from scratch using HTML5 CSS3 and JavaScript.
 100% of the functionality and 80% of the styling was completed prior to doing the code-along exercise.
-I did review the solution for the transition animation and responsive capablities.
-2. All logic and workflow is orignal.
-Additionaly, I added the hover and unhover capablities of the color choices
+All logic and workflow is original.
+Additionally, I added the hover and unhover capabilities of the color choices.

-3. The infile documentation, shown in the javascript file, demostrates my style in documentation.
+The in-file documentation, shown in the JavaScript file, demonstrates my style in documentation.
 It is important in code documentation to reduce trouble shooting time and make it easier to modify.